SEC chair apologizes for fictitious P1.7T market loss claim

-The Anti-Money Laundering Council (AMLC) has since frozen the bank accounts of contractors and former public works personnel allegedly involved in anomalous ghost and substandard flood control projects.
+The Anti-Money Laundering Council (AMLC) has frozen the bank accounts of contractors and former public works personnel allegedly involved in anomalous ghost and substandard flood control projects.

 The SEC views compliance and good governance as essential steps to restore trust and stability within the capital markets.